-Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017 Department of Computer Science and Engineering
+Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017

 AC: CONSTITUTION OF INDIACOURSE

 - Understand the premises informing the twin themes of liberty and freedom from a civil rights perspective. - To address the growth of Indian opinion regarding modern Indian intellectuals' constitutional role and entitlement to civil and economic rights as well as the emergence of nationhood in the early years of Indian nationalism. - To address the role of socialism in India after the commencement of the Bolshevik Revolution in 1917 and its impact on the initial drafting of the Indian Constitution.